-Condition No. Title Compliance Status ("√" has been put in the appropriate column) Title ("√" has been put in the appropriate column) Remarks Remarks (If any) Complied Not Complied 1.
-Board of Directors (BoD) 1.1 Board's Size (number of Board members - minimum 5 and maximum 20) \checkmark There are 10 (Ten) members in the Company Board 1.2 Independent Directors 1.2(i) At least one fifth (1/5) of the total number of Directors shall be Independent Directors V There are 2 (Two) Independent Directors (ID) out of total 10 (Ten) Directors 1.2(ii) Independent Director means a Director: 1.2(ii)(a) who either does not hold any share in the Company or holds less than one percent (1%) shares of the total paid-up shares of the Company V The IDs have submitted declarations about their compliances 1.2(ii)(b) who is not a sponsor of the Company and is not connected with any sponsor of the Company's or Director or shareholder who holds one percent (1%) or more shares of the total paid-up shares of the Company on the basis of family relationship.
-His/her family members also should not hold above mentioned shares in the Company V -do- 1.2(ii)(c) who does not have any other relationship, whether pecuniary or otherwise, with the Company or its subsidiary/ associated companies V -do- 1.2(ii)(d) who is not a member, Director or officer of any stock exchange V -do- 1.2(ii)(e) who is not a shareholder, Director or officer of any member of stock exchange or an intermediary of the capital market V -do- 1.2(ii)(f) who is not a partner or executive or was not a partner or an executive during the preceding 3 (three) years of the Company's statutory audit firm V -do- 1.2(ii)(g) who shall not be an Independent Director in more than 3 (three) listed companies V -do- 1.2(ii)(h) who has not been convicted by a court of competent jurisdiction as a defaulter in payment of any loan to a bank or a Non-Bank Financial Institution (NBFI) V -do- 1.2(ii)(i) who has not been convicted for a criminal offence involving moral turpitude \checkmark -do- 1.2(iii) Independent Director(s) shall be appointed by BoD and approved by the shareholders in the Annual General Meeting (AGM) V The appointments are duly approved 1.2(iv) The post of Independent Director(s) cannot remain vacant for more than 90 (ninety) days \checkmark No such event in the reporting year 1.2(v) The Board shall lay down a code of conduct of all Board members and annual compliance of the code to be recorded V There is a written Code of Conduct and all Board members and employees are obliged to comply with
+Condition No. Title ("√" has b appropri ance Status een put in the iate column) Remarks (If any) Complied Not Complied 1.
+Board of Directors (BoD) 1.1 Board's Size (number of Board members - minimum 5 and maximum 20) V There are 10 (Ten) members in the Company Board 1.2 Independent Directors 1 1.2(i) At least one fifth (1/5) of the total number of Directors shall be Independent Directors V There are 2 (Two) Independent Directors (ID) out of total 10 (Ten) Directors 1.2(ii) Independent Director means a Director: 1.2(ii)(a) who either does not hold any share in the Company or holds less than one percent (1%) shares of the total paid-up shares of the Company V The IDs have submitted declarations about their compliances 1.2(ii)(b) who is not a sponsor of the Company and is not connected with any sponsor of the Company's or Director or shareholder who holds one percent (1%) or more shares of the total paid-up shares of the Company on the basis of family relationship.
+His/her family members also should not hold above mentioned shares in the Company V -do- 1.2(ii)(c) who does not have any other relationship, whether pecuniary or otherwise, with the Company or its subsidiary/ associated companies \checkmark -do- 1.2(ii)(d) who is not a member, Director or officer of any stock exchange V -do- 1.2(ii)(e) who is not a shareholder, Director or officer of any member of stock exchange or an intermediary of the capital market V -do- 1.2(ii)(f) who is not a partner or executive or was not a partner or an executive during the preceding 3 (three) years of the Company's statutory audit firm V -do- 1.2(ii)(g) who shall not be an Independent Director in more than 3 (three) listed companies V -do- 1.2(ii)(h) who has not been convicted by a court of competent jurisdiction as a defaulter in payment of any loan to a bank or a Non-Bank Financial Institution (NBFI) who has not been convicted by a court of competent jurisdiction as a defaulter in payment of any loan to a bank √ -do- 1.2(ii)(i) who has not been convicted for a criminal offence involving moral turpitude V -do- 1.2(iii) Independent Director(s) shall be appointed by BoD and approved by the shareholders in the Annual General Meeting (AGM) V The appointments are duly approved 1.2(iv) The post of Independent Director(s) cannot remain vacant for more than 90 (ninety) days \checkmark No such event in the reporting year 1.2(v) The Board shall lay down a code of conduct of all Board members and annual compliance of the code to be recorded V There is a written Code of Conduct and all Board members and employees are obliged to comply with